wngaw/wngaw.github.io/about.md

 permalink: /about/
 ---

 Welcome to my tech blog!
-This blog is a place for me to pen down my learnings.
+This is a place for me to pen down my learnings.

 ### Contact me